webapplate/webapplate/README.md

 1. To start the server, run

+        $ grunt server

+or call the `server.js` directly.

         $ node server.js

-  Now you can open browser and see the web page at localhost:8000 .
+  Now you can open browser and see the web page at localhost:8000.
+The server.js is a fully functional server side script based on popular [express](http://expressjs.com/) framework, you can expand it to fit your needs.

   The default page is stored in `/publish/index.html`.
-Read [Syntax](https://github.com/gasolin/webapplate/wiki/Syntax) doc to learn plenty of sensible defaults.
+Read [Syntax](https://github.com/gasolin/webapplate/wiki/Syntax) doc to learn plenty of sensible defaults that webapplate configured for you.

-2. To autotest and generate appcache for offline usage, run
+2. To autotest and generate appcache for offline usage (if you plan to publish a hosted webapp), run

         $ grunt

-All magics are well integrated and configurable in webapplate.

 ### Develop Packaged webapp (No Server)